Market

 d) Fitch Ratings maintained the rating at 'BBB- (Stable)'.

-f) S&P revised its outlook from ‘Stable’ to ‘Positive’ while
+f) S&P upgraded the rating from 'BBB-' to 'BBB' while

-In compliance of the applicable provisions of the Act and
+In compliance with the applicable provisions of the Act

-rules made thereunder, the Company had transferred the
+and rules made thereunder, the Company had transferred

 A detailed note covering the status of unclaimed dividend